 Singapore, a sovereign city-state located in Southeast Asia, is a global commerce, finance and transport hub.
 The country’s major language is English and its residents are deeply familiar with Western brands and media.
 Singapore is a fairly young city with a youthful population, thus digital is a very important channel for communication.
 The country’s high digital influence and social media penetration rate serves as vital indicators of how much information is spreading amongst the populace.
-In addition, the country also ranks fifth on the UN Development Index and is rated as the city-state that has the third highest GDP per capita.
+In addition, the country also ranks ninth on the UN Development Index and is rated as the city-state that has the ninth highest GDP per capita.
 It also ranks high in terms of education, quality of life, personal safety and housing, making it one of the leading places for digital to grow.

 This article will discuss Singapore’s digital marketing environment, its biggest channels, industry trends, as well as the best possible ways on how to reach the Singaporean audience.

 Due to the continuous increase in Singapore’s total population to about 5.83 million, there has also been a rapid growth in the number of internet users within the country over recent years.
 According to We Are Social’s annual global digital ecosystem report in 2020, there are about 5.14 million internet users in Singapore in which 4.6 million are active social media users.
 In addition, the penetration rate for social network and social media users is 72% and 79% respectively.

 Eight in ten Singaporeans are active social media users, and this amount is almost double the global average of 49%.
 Furthermore, Singaporeans spend at least 6 hours and 48 minutes every day online with 2 hours and 8 minutes used for social media platforms.
 Of these, about 79% of them use Facebook, 62% use Instagram, 35% use Twitter, and approximately 17% of the population use Tumblr.